eliocamp/reproducibility-with-r/content/materials/day3/02-renv/index.markdown

 The nice thing about renv is that it automates a lot and gets out of your way as much as it can.
 To start working with renv you first need to initialise the project-local environment with `renv::init()`.

-This will automatically scan all your R scripts and RMarkdown files, discover their dependencies, and store the versions of the currently-installed packages in the lockfile and install them in the project library.
+This will automatically scan all your R scripts and Quarto files, discover their dependencies, and store the versions of the currently-installed packages in the lockfile and install them in the project library.

 <div class = activity>

 Start using renv

-1. Create a new project and add a new R Markdown document (you can save it as paper.Rmd).
+1. Create a new project and add a new R Markdown document (you can save it as paper.qmd).

 2. In the console run `renv::init()`.